google/marmot/README.md

 # Marmot
 ## One line summary
 Marmot is a service for processing workflows targeting DevOps/SRE needs.

+**NOTICE** This product is still in development and is not production ready.

 ## The long summary
 Marmot is a GRPC service that executes workflow descriptions against infrastructure (network devices, servers, kubernetes pods, ...).